Mansour: Why We Chose 1620 as the Year of ‘Our True Founding,’ not 1619

 A new conflict arose before they could even get started.
 They had no governing agreement binding them.
 Their charter was for Virginia, not wherever this place was.

-The “Strangers”—who weren’t especially civil or pious—felt no allegiance to the Pilgrims or each other.
+The “Strangers”—who weren’t especially civil or pious—felt no allegiance to the Pilgrims or to each other.
 They figured it was every man for himself.
 But with winter setting in and with dangerously few provisions to speak of, the Pilgrims knew that if they didn’t all stick together, they would all die.

 Edward Winslow explained what happened next: